kuhuisien/social-media-app/README.md

 # social-media-app-backend

 This is a graphQL application built with Node.js (Apollo Server), prisma and PostgreSQL.
-POstgreSQL is hosted in Heroku.
+PostgreSQL is hosted in Heroku.

 ## Getting Started